-Major revenue sources for the City continue to be the City's income tax, property taxes, local fees, charges for services, and state-shared local government revenue.
+Major revenue sources for the City continue to be income taxes, property taxes, local fees, charges for services, and state-shared local government revenue.
 The City's most important source of revenue for general operations is the Income Tax.
-While the City saw a decline in income taxes during 2020 of 2.67%, there was a strong rebound in tax collections in 2021 where the City saw approximately 10% growth in its collections.
-The City does expect a slight decline in Income Tax collections in 2022 due to State of Ohio legislation that will allow for work from home refunds to be processed for tax year 2021.
-The City expects to see a 3% decline in its net tax collections in 2022.
-Property tax collections also saw strong growth in 2021 based on increasing property values.
-Property tax collections increased 11.8% in 2021 and are expected to remain stable in 2022.
-Many of the city's fees and charges for services also rebounded last year from declines in 2020 although some of these revenue sources still have not returned to pre-pandemic levels.
+The City saw stagnant income tax collections with a modest decline in income taxes during 2022 of 0.99%.
+This decline is partially due to State of Ohio legislation that will allow for work from home refunds for employees who do not live within the City.
+However, for 2023 the City expects to see a 2% increase in its net tax collections as employees begin to return to their offices.
+Property tax collections saw strong growth in 2021 based on increasing property values from the 2020 property tax valuations.
+This trend continued into 2022, where Property tax collections increased 4% from 2021 and are expected to remain stable into 2023.
+The City is expecting a sizeable increase in the assessed valuation of property as part of the triennial valuation as performed by the County of Summit.
+While many of the city's fees and charges for services also rebounded last year, from declines in 2020, some of these revenue sources still have not returned to pre-pandemic levels.

-Despite the pandemic and the economic uncertainty that has accompanied it, the City of Akron remains in a solid financial state.
-The City received approximately \$145 million in American Rescue Plan Funds that will be utilized both to replace revenues lost from the pandemic and to invest in the City's housing and public infrastructure.
-The City's priorities for the American Rescue Plan Act Funding are public utility support, housing, local economic recovery, youth violence prevention and parks and public facilities.
+The City of Akron was awarded approximately \$145 million in American Rescue Plan Act (ARPA) funds in 2021.
+These funds were disbursed in two tranches with the second being received in 2022.
+These funds have stabilized operations and allowed the City to strategically invest in the community and to assist residents and businesses struggling due to the impact of the pandemic and to continue to deliver core City Services.
+2022 was the first year in which the city was able to obligate and spend down the funds.
+In accordance with the requirements of the act, the City will be obligating all funds by the end of 2024 with spend down expected to occur by the end of 2026.
+The funds will be utilized both to replace revenues lost from the pandemic and to invest in the City's housing and public infrastructure.
+The City's priorities for the ARPA funding are public utility support, housing, local economic recovery, youth violence prevention and parks and public facilities.
 These funds are providing much needed fiscal relief to the City of Akron while enabling us to continue to support the public health response and to lay the foundation for a strong and equitable economic recovery.

 The City has continuously worked to improve operations and internal efficiencies as we continue to operate on a slim workforce.
-Last year, the City replaced its two-decade old financial and human resources systems with a modern cloud-based system called Workday.
-Another technology improvement project slated for 2022 is the replacement of the City's approximately 80,000 water meters.
-This new, modern meter system will provide our utility customers with real-time information on water consumption as well as an improved billing system designed to upgrade the overall customer experience.
-The City is also embarking on the construction of a new courthouse facility to replace the aging court facilities in our justice center.
+The City is in the process of replacing approximately 80,000 water meters for customers and is expected to finish replacements in late 2024.
+This new, modern meter system, referred to as Advanced Metering Infrastructure (AMI) will provide our utility customers with real-time information on water consumption as well as an improved billing system designed to upgrade the overall customer experience.
+The City is also finalizing the renovation of a new courthouse facility to replace the aging court facilities in our justice center.

-The City of Akron cannot predict the full and lasting economic impact that the COVID-19 Pandemic will have on the financial condition and operations of the City.
-The City will however work to utilize the funding provided by the Federal Government to aid in the economic recovery of the City and to make much needed critical investments in our community that will lead sustainable equitable recovery.
+The City is now at a point where COVID-19 is having minimal impact on City operations and services have returned to pre-pandemic levels.
+The City will continue to strategically utilize the ARPA funding provided by the Federal Government to aid in the continued economic recovery of the City and to make much needed critical investments in our community that will lead to sustainable equitable recovery.